codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/hooks.md

 Pipeline hooks allow you to run specific actions at the end and the beginning of the pipeline as well as before/after a step.

+Hooks can be a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) as you need to define:

+1. A Docker image that will be used to run specific commands.
+1. One or more commands to run within the context of that Docker image.

+For simple commands we suggest you use a small image such as `alpine`, but any Docker image can be used in hooks.

+Also, Hooks can use [steps/plugins](https://steps.codefresh.io) and need to define:

+1. The type field for the step/plugin.
+1. The arguments needed for the step/plugin.

 ## Pipeline hooks

 Codefresh allows you to run a specific step before each pipeline as well as after it has finished.
-Each hook is similar to a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) as you need to define:

-1. A Docker image that will be used to run specific commands
-1. One or more commands to run within the context of that Docker image.

-For simple commands we suggest you use a small image such as `alpine`, but any Docker image can be used in hooks.

 ### Running a step at the end of the pipeline